google/gif-for-cli/README.md

 Takes in a GIF, short video, or a query to the Tenor GIF API and converts it to animated ASCII art.
 Animation and color support are performed using ANSI escape sequences.

-Recommened use case: put one of the example commands in your `.bashrc` to get an animated ASCII art image as your MOTD!
+Recommened use case: put one of the example commands in your `.bashrc` or `.profile` to get an animated ASCII art image as your MOTD!

 This script will automatically detect how many colors the current terminal uses and display the correct version: